 - Mix the dry ingredients together as a baking mix and store in a labeled container.
 Note what wet ingredients need to be added later.

 - Prep the waffles according to the recipe and cool completely on a wire rack.
 Store in an airtight container in the freezer.
-To serve: reheat in the oven or toaster from frozen, no need to thaw.
+To serve: reheat in the oven on a baking sheet, toaster oven, or toaster from frozen, no need to thaw.

 If you don’t have buttermilk, you can make one of two substitutes: mix equal parts yogurt and milk for the buttermilk or combine 1 tablespoon lemon juice or white vinegar with enough milk to make one cup.
 These can be dairy or plant-based milks.